 More information is available from the Office of Student Affairs in the College of Nursing/ Williams-Brice Building Room 208.
 A list of aid offered by the College of Nursing is available on the the Graduate Scholarships page.

 More information is available on the Graduate Scholarships page.

 The University of South Carolina Graduate School offers a variety of funding sources.
 The USC Presidential Fellowship Program is the most prestigious university-wide award for promise of excellence at the graduate level.
-In addition, The Graduate School coordinates competitive travel grants and research fellowships for graduate students to disseminate their research at professional meetings.
+In addition, The Graduate School coordinates competitive travel grants and other funding to disseminate their research at professional meetings.
 Funding is detailed on The Graduate School website.